olivier-carrere/redaction-technique.org/src/content/docs/en/formats/du-document-a-la-base-documentaire-modulaire.md

 ![One set of information, multiple output formats](/assets/single-sourcing.svg) **One set of information, multiple output formats**

-If the **technical editor** practices *single-sourcing*, he must nevertheless select at the start of the project the paradigm on which he will base his work: the book or online help.
+If the **technical writer** practices *single-sourcing*, he must nevertheless select at the start of the project the paradigm on which he will base his work: the book or online help.
 For a long time, the tools offered were based either on a book-like document (**MS Word**, or **FrameMaker**, essentially) which could be exported in online help format, or on a Windows help source file (RTF), to generate a PDF.
 A significant loss of navigation information (indexes, cross-references, links, etc.) often occurred during export.

 **DITA XML** offers a target-format agnostic model.
 Source files, although based on a modular model close to that of online help, can easily be exported as PDF files, online help, linked HTML pages or other, without any loss of information.

 ## Topics, basic DITA XML information modules

 Topics are the smallest autonomous information units managed by **DITA XML**.
 Each *topic* has a title and body text.
 It deals with a single topic.
-It is therefore up to the **technical editor** to use the modularity offered by **DITA XML** to structure the information.
+It is therefore up to the **technical writer** to use the modularity offered by **DITA XML** to structure the information.

 Topics* are semantically typed.
 Ideally, there is one type of *topic* for each type of information.
 By default, **DITA XML** offers *topics* adapted to software documentation (concept and task descriptions, command lists, etc.), but new *topic* types can be created to meet other needs.